skyvers/skyve-dev-guide/_pages/appendix-extending-skyve.md

 ## Custom Javascript and CSS

-Custom javascript libraries and your own javascript can be inserted into a Skyve application at certain points in each renderer.
+Custom javascript libraries and your own javascript or cascading stylesheets (CSS) can be inserted into a Skyve application at certain points in each renderer.

-### Responsive Renderer

 ### Desktop Renderer